 - Prescribe the best medicine and, if necessary, prescribe oxygen, pulmonary rehabilitation to increase strength and endurance and smoking cessation therapy

 - Discuss pertinent clinical trials, including minimally invasive procedures for emphysema

 - Evaluate surgical options such as bullectomy, lung volume reduction surgery and lung transplantation

 Knowledge Increases Patient Confidence

-At the Penn Lung Center, patients are educated about the specifics of COPD, what can be expected in the future and available treatment options.
+At the Harron Lung Center, patients are educated about the specifics of COPD, what can be expected in the future and available treatment options.
 When patients are equipped with this information, they are better able to ask pertinent questions, discuss important issues with their health care team and actively participate in treatment decisions.